olimorris/VectorCode/docs/neovim.md

 The following are the available options for this function:
 - `bufnr`: buffer number.
 Default: current buffer.
 Return value: `true` if registered, `false` otherwise.

-## User Command
-### `VectorCode register`

-Register the current buffer for async caching.

-### `VectorCode deregister`
-Deregister the current buffer.
-Any running jobs will continue to run, but no further jobs will be scheduled.